Title Image: Flame Towers, Baku, a spectacular example of Azerbaijan architecture.

 I left Malaysia, and after an 11-hour flight and a 4-hour layover in Istanbul followed by another 3-hour flight, I arrived in Azerbaijan.
 Although I was very tired and jet-lagged, I immediately perked up at sight of Baku, the capital.

-Baku is a beautiful blend of old and new.
+Baku is a beautiful blend of old and new Azerbaijan architecture.
 It’s elegant, interesting, layered, and clean as can be.
 I love when a city embraces its past and allows for the present to continue and be felt.

-In the image above, you see the symbol of New Baku in the three glass buildings – The Flame Towers – flickering over the entire city.
+In the title image above, the symbol of New Baku in the Flame Towers flickers over the entire city.
 The architect was HOK, an American worldwide design, architecture, engineering and urban planning firm.

 The towers are perfectly positioned to be seen from almost any vantage point in the city.
 Here’s how the towers look from the old city:

 Maiden Tower, below, is at the center of the old town.
 The climb isn’t much of a challenge, but the views are good up top: